fastapi-practices/fastapi_best_architecture/README.md

 English | [简体中文](./README.zh-CN.md)

-This is a base project of the FastAPI framework, in production
+This is a basic project of the FastAPI framework, using a pseudo three-tier architecture, **still in production**

 It‘s purpose is to allow you to develop your project directly with it as your base project

 Support python3.10 and above